The-Lammert-Lab/PDW-perturbations/README.md

 what data each script is able to process.

 ## Brewermap colors
 This folder is copied from the GitHub repository [DrosteEffect/BrewerMap](https://github.com/DrosteEffect/BrewerMap) to assist in creating quality figures.

+## Contribution note
+Since the purpose of this paper is to house the code described in the paper, no substantial modifications are needed.
+Performance and UI improvements are welcome to be submitted through a PR.